Welcome to the Saint John Henry Newman Chapel and Catholic Student Center, of the Diocese of Colorado Springs.

 For Catholics who have not been confirmed, or for anybody who wishes to be baptized into the Catholic church, please contact us about our Rite of Christian Initiation for Adults (RCIA) program.

-If you wish to be married at the Newman Center, for infant baptism, or if you are discerning a call to the vocation of the priesthood, please contact Fr.
+For current members or alumni who wish to be married at the Newman Center, for infant baptism, or if you are discerning a call to the vocation of the priesthood, please contact Fr.
 Kyle for details.
+If you are not a member of our community, please contact your parish priest regarding the Sacrament of Marriage.

 For sacramental emergencies, including Baptism and Anointing of the Sick, please call Fr.
 Kyle at (202) 270-3519.